 The DGS Industrial Hygienist or Environmental Consultant shall conduct environmental monitoring during all asbestos abatement projects to verify asbestos is not released from the work area.
-The type and number of samples will be dependent on the specific project, but will generally include the following types of samples:
+The type and number of samples will be depend on the specific project, but will generally include the following types of samples:

-- Background samples to measure fiber concentrations inside and outside the work area. - Clearance samples after the project is completed, but before the area is cleared for re- occupancy.
+- Background samples to measure fiber concentrations inside and outside the work area before the work begins. - Perimeter samples taken during preparation and abatement.

+Clearance samples after the project is completed, but before the area is cleared for reoccupancy.